skalingclouds/agentic-doc/README.md

 - `grounding`: list[Grounding] - List of content locations in document
 - `chunk_type`: Literal["text", "error"] - Type of chunk
 - `chunk_id`: Optional[str] - ID of the chunk

-## Error Handling

-The library implements a robust retry mechanism for handling API failures:

-- Retries are performed for HTTP status codes: 408, 429, 502, 503, 504
-- Exponential backoff with jitter is used for retry wait time
-- Initial retry wait time is 1 second, increasing exponentially
-- Maximum retry wait time is 300 seconds
-- Jitter of 5 seconds is added to prevent thundering herd